 Then, there are the three clones of my husband.
 I just carried and birthed them really (I’m not bitter, I swear).
 We have an 8-year-old son, a 6-year-old daughter, and a 4-year-old son.
 Three words that describe the our trio: energy, energy, energy.
 God has graciously given us charge over these busy little people, and it’s forever changed us.
 We love them fiercely, pray for them often, and mess up frequently as parents.

 You’ll notice on the blog my bent toward natural, healthy living.
 Although I’ve always cared about being in shape and eating well, our family’s lifestyle changed when my first born son was diagnosed with Crohn’s Disease at age 18 months.
 I wrote a bit about his diagnosis here and here.
 This post and this one explain some changes we made after that.

-I’ve worked part-time as the Family Events Coordinator for our church now for seven years, while staying home with my children.
-This blog has become my creative outlet, and more recently another part-time job, during these wonderful but long days filled with raising kiddos and managing our home.
+I’ve worked part-time as the Family Events Coordinator for our church now for eight years, while staying home with my children.
+This blog has become my creative outlet, and more recently another part-time job (read about how that has happened here), during these wonderful but long days filled with raising kiddos and managing our home.